AliceO2Group/Monitoring/README.md

 + process name

 ### Creating monitoring instance
-1. The recommended way of getting (reference to) monitoring instance is via *MonitoringFactory*.
+1. The recommended way of getting (reference to) monitoring instance is *MonitoringFactory*.
-Before using the factory *Configure* method must be called providing URI to configuration file or backend.
-It should be called only once per process (following calls will not have any effect).
+Before using the factory *Configure* method must be called providing URI to configuration file or central backend.
+This method should be called only once per process (following calls will not have any effect).
 ```cpp
 AliceO2::Monitoring::MonitoringFactory::Configure("file://../Monitoring/examples/config-default.ini");
 AliceO2::Monitoring::MonitoringFactory::Get();
 ```

-2. A second way allows to create dedicated monitoring instance.
-It's useful only when different configuration URI is needed within the same process.
+2. Second way creates dedicated monitoring instance.
+It's only recommended to use when different configuration URI is needed within the same process.
 ```cpp
 Monitoring::Create("file://../Monitoring/examples/config-default.ini");
 ```

 ### Sending a metric
-Metric can be sent by one of following ways:
+Metric can be sent by one of the following ways:
 1. By creating and moving metric object:
    + `send(Metric&& metric)`